 No, our students attend the school from all over the world.
 They attend the resident training week and go back home until the next training week.
 Our classes met 5 times a year, approximately 6 weeks apart.
 In between the resident training weeks all students travel back home.

-Tuition is $7,900 and with the extended payment plan, the down payment at the time of application is $1,900, then 10 monthly payments of $600 with no finance charges.
-There is also a pay in full and partial payment option.
+Tuition is $7,900 for all schools (except Japan, see next paragraph) and with the extended payment plan, the down payment at the time of application is $1,900, then 10 monthly payments of $600 with no finance charges.
+There is also a pay-in-full and partial payment option.

 The programs are exactly the same in terms of the resident training and distance learning.
 The BS degree has additional requirements: (1) 9 general education courses and (2) Anatomy and Physiology II, III, and IV.
 A&P I is eligible for transfer credit.

 Yes, we do offer online training for most all of our schools, but be sure to check with our enrollment advisor to confirm the online option for the school you plan to attend.

 Students must be at last 18 years old and have a high school diploma or equivalent.